Automated external defibrillators

 The University has a number of automated external defibrillators located throughout the campus in fixed locations, as well as in portable units in our security vehicles.
 The new defibrillators were introduced as part of an initiative led by the University’s Safety, Environment, Security and Continuity department.

-These defibrillators are life-saving emergency medical devices which can be used when a person is experiencing cardiac arrest.
+These defibrillators are life-saving emergency medical devices that can be used when a person is experiencing cardiac arrest.

-In the summer of 2018 we added an additional 11 defibrillators, taking our total up to 20.
-All have voice instructions which talk you through the process of using the device.
+There are currently 24 defibrillators across campus.
+All have voice instructions that talk you through the process of using the device.

 A useful app, called ‘Lifesaver’ is also available to be downloaded from the Resuscitation Council website.
 The app shows you how to save someone's life in four scenarios.

 All of the defibrillators are registered with the Scottish Ambulance Service for public access, allowing emergency call handlers to guide callers to the nearest available defibrillator in the event of a cardiac arrest.

 - Six in the University residences (Alexander Court, Andrew Stewart Hall, Beech Court, John Forty Court, Spittal Hill, Union Street).

 - Five in the sports facilities (Alangrange strength and conditioning suite, Craig Gowans Football Centre, gym, swimming pool and golf pavilion).

 - Two devices are held by Airthrey Park Medical Practice.